ironhack-labs/lab-css-recipes-clone/README.md

    <h2>Learning Goals</h2>
   </summary>

-  This exercise is designed to allow you practice and apply the concepts and techniques taught in class.
+  This exercise allows you to practice and apply the concepts and techniques taught in class.

   Upon completion of this exercise, you will be able to:

-  - Properly structure a webpage using basic HTML tags (head, body, headings, paragraphs, images, and lists)
+  - Properly structure a webpage using basic HTML tags (head, body, headings, paragraphs, images and lists)
   - Create and link an external CSS stylesheet with an HTML document.
   - Use *id* and *class* selectors to apply CSS styles to elements on a webpage.
   - Display images in a webpage using HTML image tags and CSS `background` property.